 After Recv-1.0 "Check the validity of received request primitive":

 Check that the syntax of the semanticsFilter corresponds to a valid SPARQL query request [33].
-If the semanticsFilter does not correspond to a valid SPARQL query request, the Receiver shall generate a Response Status Code indicating a "NOT_ACCEPTABLE" error.
+If the semanticsFilter does not correspond to a valid SPARQL query request, the Receiver shall generate a Response Status Code indicating a "BAD_REQUEST" error.

 If the Semantic Query Indicator parameter included in the request message is set to true, the request shall be processed as a semantic query.
 Otherwise, the request shall be processed as a semantic resource discovery.